 Items from Home

 Please do not allow your child to bring toys, gum, candy, pets or money into the classroom, as these things create problems at school.
-Exceptions are for Toddler friends who might feel more secure with a special item from home, however pacifiers are not allowed at school.
+Exceptions are for Toddlers who might feel more secure with a special item from home, however pacifiers are not allowed at school.

 Self-discipline is a very important part of the Montessori Method and can benefit children both in and out of school.
 Therefore, disciplinary measures rarely need to be taken.
 But, when needed, logical consequences or redirection toward new work is most often the method of choice.
 And, of course, corporal punishment is never used.